-These types of cases normally happen due corruption or flaws within our law enforcement system, and are difficult but not impossible to address.
-One common denominator is false charges or rumor, translating into prolongued surveillance, watchlisting, and harassent of law abiding citizens.
+These types of cases recur on corruption or flaws within our law enforcement system, and are difficult but not impossible to address.
+One common denominator is false charges or rumor, translating into prolongued surveillance, watchlisting, and harassment of law abiding citizens.

 Little credence if any, seems given to the individual’s wishes on the matter.
 Once watchlisted, some leaders in the community are told to ‘watch’ the person for reasons unkown, and word gets around.
 Then, lore has it that some will endeavor to expedite a calamitous ‘fall,’ where recruitment offers are more likely to succeed.
 Exclusion, job losses, and harassment eventually become the norm; there is no chance to confront the accuser, and no amends made for the ensuing suffering and economic losses.

-Tanvir is among the cases aimed at changing that, first by seeking to establish the destructive nature of watchlisting.
-There are many harrowing tales of pursuit, derision, and aggression, all of which establish watchlisting is not really about secretive watching, as it seems to devolve into baiting and thus brings underserved and devastating consequences on good people.
+Tanvir is among the cases aimed at changing that, first by establishing the destructive nature of watchlisting.
+There are many harrowing tales of pursuit, derision, and aggression, all of which establish watchlisting is not really subtle watching, rather devolving into baiting and thus bringing undeserved and devastating consequences on good people.
 Tanvir also implicates religious freedom, due the well documented practice of heavy watchlisting, entrapment, and surveillance being leveled against muslim communities.

 The presence of this case on the US Supreme Court docket has already created additional benefits.
 Scholars have been motivated to expose flaws in our watchlisting system, resulting in several useful amicus briefs.
 Amicus briefs are authored by “friends” of the court, who supplement the work of counsel in an important case.
 Quite frequently, the presence of several amicus briefs signals an important case.
 There are over a dozen amicus briefs in Tanvir.

 These amicus briefs are frequently from leaders in the field, and useful for educating legal scholars, lawyers, law enforcement.
 They will provide a means to stem the excesses that are occuring within our current watchlisting and surveillance system.
-Two of the amicus briefs discuss not only the current flaws in the process, but the effects watchlisting is having on good citizens.
+Two of the amicus briefs discuss current flaws in the process and the effects watchlisting is having on good citizens.
 Discussion Sections of interest include:

 “The Combination of Substantial Control and